 Along with English classes, Maria thought it would be good to learn some Spanish.
 Nearly all of her classmates spoke Spanish among themselves and she wanted to join in.
 A very intensive summer Spanish 1 seemed a very good idea and she continued by taking all four levels offered with one of the most demanding instructors, Mai Nazif.

-Early in 2015, a full-time position opened up in the Petaluma administration office – where her journey had begun.
-She soon became a full-time employee as Administrative Assistant to the Petaluma Dean of Student Services, Matthew Long.
+Early in 2015, a full-time position opened up in the Petaluma administration office — where her journey had begun.
+She soon became a full-time employee as Administrative Assistant to Matthew Long, in his capacity as Petaluma Dean of Student Services and then Executive Dean.

-Among all SRJC experiences, the graduation is the one that brings everything full circle.
+Among all SRJC experiences, graduation is the one that brings everything full circle.
 After studying here for seven years, Maria realized that she was just a few short classes away from a degree.
-At the end of the fall 2015 semester, she obtained two Associate Degrees with the highest honors, one in Spanish and one in Humanities.
-She walked in the 2016 graduation ceremony, surrounded by family, coworkers and her SRJC friends.
+At the end of the Fall 2015 semester, she obtained two Associate Degrees with the highest honors, one in Spanish and one in Humanities.
+She walked in the 2016 graduation ceremony, surrounded by family, coworkers, and her SRJC friends.